anapyx/anapyx/README.md

   Other Skills
 </h2>

-➔ 🖌️ I like drawing in paper and digital drawing using Krita.
-I also do video editing (previously in DaVinci Resolve) with Shotcut.
+➔ 🖌️ Main hobbies are drawing in paper or digital drawing using Krita and also video editing.

-➔ 💬 Besides communicating with computers, studying languages is one of my hobbies!
+➔ 💬 Besides communicating with computers, I love studying some natural languages!
 I'm native in portuguese, fluent in english, intermediate in french and a beginner in chinese and korean :)

 <h2>
   <img src="https://github.com/anapyx/anapyx/assets/95313202/72671ae1-b451-4425-b3a0-1128946f4537" width="40px"/>